Legal Blog

 Section 6-2-107 – Criminally Negligent Homicide

-Criminally Negligent Homicide involves causing death through criminally negligent behavior.
+Criminally negligent homicide involves causing death through criminally negligent behavior.
 This offense addresses situations where an individual should have been aware of the risk their actions posed.
 Penalties for criminally negligent homicide are less severe than manslaughter but still carry significant consequences.

 Section 6-2-108 – Drug-Induced Homicide